-- Norton Swimming Pool (ref POLICY CF1) - Malton Community Sports Centre (ref POLICY CF2) - 2.4 The four policies were subject to an interim SEA assessment in October 2020.
+- Norton Swimming Pool (ref POLICY CF1) - 2.9 The four policies were subject to an interim SEA assessment in October 2020.
 This resulted in the production of the SEA Interim Environmental Report the NP group could consider before finalising the Regulation 14 NP.
 At the same time, the NP had been subject to HRA assessment.
-The wording of the four policies has changed since July 2020 to take into account the findings of both the SEA and HRA.
-The Regulation 14 versions of the policies are provided below.
+The wording of the four policies changed between July 2020 and the preparation of the Regulation 14 version to take into account the findings of both the SEA and HRA.
+Following the Regulation 14, one minor amendment was proposed to Policy N1.
+This was the inclusion of the wording "including for retail, light industrial uses and" in the second line of the policy.
+The effect of this change is to increase the clarity of the wording and does not introduce a material change to the policy.
+The submission versions of the policies are provided below.

-Policy RC1 - Malton & Norton River Corridor Development (Reg 14 version)
+Policy RC1 - Malton & Norton River Corridor Development (submission version)